Bisi Alimi

-Bisi Alimi (born Ademola Iyandade Ojo Kazeem Alimi, 17 January 1975) is a Nigerian gay rights activist, public speaker, blog writer and HIV/LGBT advocate who gained international attention when he became the first Nigerian to come out on television.
+Adebisi Ademola Alimi (born 17 January 1975), known as Bisi Alimi, is a British-Nigerian gay rights activist, public speaker, blog writer and HIV/LGBT advocate who gained international attention when he became the first Nigerian to come out on television.

-Early life
+Early life and education

-Alimi was born in the Mushin district of Lagos to father Raski Ipadeola Balogun Alimi (a Nigerian police officer) and Mother Idiatu Alake Alimi (a university clerk).
-Alimi was raised in Lagos, where he attended primary and secondary school.
-He was the third in a family of five children from his mother, and sixth from a family of ten children from his father.
-He later changed his name to Adebisi Alimi.

-Education

-Bisi attended Eko Boys' High School in Lagos, and graduated in 1993.
-He led his school cultural dances, both at primary and secondary school, to many awards and honours.
-He was a member of his secondary school literary and debating society and a Social Prefect (in charge of organizing social activities) in his senior year.
-Also, in 1993, he gained admission into Ogun State Polytechnic, and would later study creative arts, majoring in theatre at University of Lagos.
-It was during his university education that his sexuality attracted media attention after Campus Lifestyle, the university's magazine outed him as a gay man.
+Alimi was born and raised in Lagos.
+Bisi graduated from Eko Boys' High School in 1993.
+He has a Bachelor of Arts in theatre from University of Lagos.
+During his university education, the university's magazine outed him as a gay man.
 Prior to the magazine outing, Bisi had experienced much discrimination within the campus, including facing a disciplinary committee on the accusation of his gay status.
 Although he did graduate, he was almost denied his certificate as it was believed that his morals were unacceptable for an alumnus of the university.

 He was admitted at Birkbeck College, University of London in 2011, where he earned his master's degree in Global Governance and Public Policy.

 In 2019, he was offered the John Stopford Scholarship to study Masters in Executive Coaching at Meyler Campbell Coaching School.